SmartToolFactory/Compose-Color-Picker-Bundle/README.md

 - [x] Add Circle Hue Saturation Selector
 - [x] Add Composable to display colors in HEX and change color using TextField
 - [x] Add option to display colors in a dialog
+- [x] Add gradient color selection with percentage stops, linear, radial and sweep options
+- [x] Add gradient selection demo

 ### TODOs:

 - [ ] Add and display colors selected previously
-- [ ] Add gradient color selection with percentage stops, linear, radial and sweep options
 - [ ] Add option to select colors from Image
 - [ ] Add option to select colors from Screen
 - [ ] Add option to select colors from Camera